-St John Vianney Catholic Primary School is part of the local authority's in-year co-ordinated admissions scheme.
-Therefore, in order to apply for a place at this school, an application must be submitted to the local authority who will then forward that application to the school for consideration by the Board of Directors.
-The school will inform the local authority of the outcome of the application who will then inform the parents on behalf of the school.
-Applications can be submitted through the local authority via https://www.coventry.gov.uk/school-admissions/primary-school-admissions
+St John Vianney is part of the local authority's in-year co-ordinated admissions scheme.
+Therefore, in order to apply for a place at this school, an application must be submitted to the local authority who will then forward that application to the school for consideration by the or Local Governing Body The school will inform the local authority of the outcome of the application who will then inform the parents on behalf of the school.
+Applications can be submitted through the local authority via [Insert the link to the local authority's application page]